Tantalum pentoxide: In electronics

-Other uses
+In optics

 Due to its high refractive index, Ta2O5 has been utilized in the fabrication of the glass of photographic lenses.

 It can also be deposited as an optical coating with typical applications being antireflection and multilayer filter coatings in near UV to near infrared.

+Ta2O5 has also been found to have a high nonlinear refractive index, on the order of three times that of silicon nitride, which has led to interest in the utilization of Ta2O5 in photonic integrated circuits.
+Ta2O5 has been recently utilized as the material platform for the generation of supercontinuum and Kerr frequency combs in waveguides and optical ring resonators.
+Through the addition of rare-earth dopants in the deposition process, Ta2O5 waveguide lasers have been presented for a variety of applications, such as remote sensing and LiDAR.